vazome/vazome.tech/content/AI and MLOps/MLOps on Kubernetes — Jupyter, MLFlow, Airflow.md

 ```

 ## Kubernetes Deployment
+Kubernetes comes in handy in implementation of MLOps.
-Firstly we would need an image, I prefer to create dockerfile in this case than using developer provided image.
-This way we can have more granular control of what goes into it.
+Firstly we would need an image, let's create a dockerfile.
+This way we can have more granular control of what goes into it, instead of relying on developer images.
 ``` dockerfile
 FROM python:3.12-slim-bookworm
 COPY --from=ghcr.io/astral-sh/uv:latest /uv /uvx /bin/